csucdsi/DataFest/content/info_guide_sac.md

     premises.

--   Do not use any space other than the designated classrooms, or work after 10pm Students found working in other areas or after 10pm will be disqualified from the competition.
+-   Do not use any space other than the designated classrooms, or work after the event closes for the night.
+Students found working in other areas or after hours will be disqualified from the competition.

 -   You must follow the Code of Conduct.
 This can be found at
     <https://norcaldatafest.netlify.com/faq/> and printed at the event.

--   Do not share the name of the data source publicly or on social media before April 29th.
+-   Do not share the name of the data source publicly or on social media before May 3rd.
 There are many other upcoming DataFests around the country and we want to make sure the dataset remains a surprise for them.